spectrumitec/ai_local/_HotTos/1_LM_Studio.md

 <img src="_images/lm_studio_06_app.png" />

 The 'Developer' tab allows you to setup a web listener for LM Studio which acts similar to OpenAI APIs.
 Turning on 'Server on Local Network' will allow other systems on the network to access the LM Studio API.
+The application needs to be running to be able to access via network.

 <img src="_images/lm_studio_07_web_server.png" />

+Configuring the web services

 <img src="_images/lm_studio_08_web_server.png" />

+Turning on the web service, what IP it is bound to, and what are the API URLs

 <img src="_images/lm_studio_09_web_server.png" />